TREE DESCRIPTIONS - TREE GIVEAWAY mARCH 22ND 2025

 Ilex verticillata)

--Medium and slow growing, 3 to 15 feet tall and 3 to 12 feet wide.
+- Medium and slow growing, 3 to 15 feet tall and 3 to 12 feet wide.

-- Can thrive in full shade-full sun.
+- Can thrive in full shade or full sun.

 - Low maintenance good for borders, rain gardens of recreational areas.